mcilloni/first-step/README.md

 > How do I compile this on Windows with MinGW?

 You don't.
-I've used POSIX functionality here and there (like backtraces, fmemopen, ..) that Microsoft is not going to support.
+I've used GNU/POSIX goodies here and there (like backtraces, fmemopen, ..) that Microsoft is not going to support.
 Wait for a future helm compiler for Windows support.

 > How do I compile this on Windows with Cygwin?